brownrice-02/Natural-Language-Processing_HW/README.md

 ### Part 2: N-Gram Model and POS Tagging
 - Build a 2-gram model with the processed dataset.
-- Show the top-5 probable next words and their probabilities after the initial token ‘<s>’.
+- Show the top-5 probable next words and their probabilities after the initial token.
 - Generate a sentence with the 2-gram model and find the corresponding POS taggings.

 ### Part 3: Evaluation